w2404/H2G2GPT/README.md

-#
-The Pan Galactic Gargle Blaster is a highly alcoholic and infamous drink featured in Douglas Adams' book series The Hitchhiker's Guide to the Galaxy.
-Described as the "Best Drink in Existence" and "like having your brain smashed out by a slice of lemon wrapped round a large gold brick," the Pan Galactic Gargle Blaster is known for its potent effects and unique taste.

-The drink is said to be made with "Ol' Janx Spirit," which is a highly explosive and volatile liquor, as well as other ingredients such as the tooth of an Algolian Suntiger, the juice of a Zamphuor, and the zest of a Blenberry fruit.
-Due to its potency, the Pan Galactic Gargle Blaster is typically served with a warning label and a small napkin to clean up any spills.

-The origins of the Pan Galactic Gargle Blaster are shrouded in mystery, with some speculating that it was first created by the Jatravartids of Viltvodle VI.
-Others believe that it was concocted by the legendary bartender Zaphod Beeblebrox himself, who is known for his love of exotic and dangerous drinks.

-Despite its reputation as a deadly and unpredictable drink, the Pan Galactic Gargle Blaster remains a popular choice among the adventurous and daring denizens of the galaxy.
-So, if you're feeling brave enough to try it, just remember the wise words of the Guide: "Don't Panic!"
 # "Somebody Else's Problem" field
 One of the lesser-known but still fascinating elements of the Hitchhiker's Guide to the Galaxy series is the concept of the "Somebody Else's Problem" field.
 This field is a kind of advanced technology that can be used to make objects or people invisible by simply convincing observers that they are not worth noticing.